S4iz4r/TCP-File-Transfer/README.md

 - Install required modules:
       pip install -r requirements.txt
 - Run "server.py" on your host server ( put the files you want to share on "server_data" directroy):
-- Run "client.py" on the devices yo want to recive the files on.
+- Run "client.py" on the devices you want to receive the files on and connect to the server by typing its IP address.

 To do: